7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 "The setup is very easy, and watching OTG videos helped take the guesswork out of how much seed and water to use." — Customer Review

 The 7x14 kit eliminates the confusion that stops most people from starting.
-Everything works together seamlessly - the mesh tray nests perfectly in the reservoir, the dome fits precisely for both weighted germination and humidity control, and the silicone sheets are pre-cut to size.
+Everything works together seamlessly.
+The mesh tray nests perfectly in the reservoir, the dome fits precisely for both weighted germination and humidity control, and the silicone is pre-cut to size.
 No modifications, no guesswork, no frustration.

 2. Perfect Size for Home Growing